ember-learn/guides-source/guides/release/components/defining-a-component.md

 ### Creating a Nested Component

-Again, you can use Ember CLI to easily create a nested component:
+Again, you can use Ember CLI to create a nested component:

 ```bash
 ember generate component blog-post/comment